ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

   convince a self-driving car to unexpectedly swerve into oncoming traffic.
   Such modified inputs are sometimes called *adversarial inputs*.
-  Adversarial inputs can enable the attacker to control the system depending on the classifier, leading to a loss of integrity and/or availability.
+  Adversarial inputs can enable the attacker to control the system depending on the classifier.
+  Thus, this kind of attack may lead to a loss of integrity and/or availability.
 * *Poisoning* ("learn the wrong thing").
   In a poisoning attack, the attacker manipulate data that will be used as training data, e.g., to reduce performance, cause misclassification, and/or insert backdoors
   (Nicolae et al, 2019).
+  ML systems typically need a large amount of training data;
+  some attackers may even create or manipulate publicly-available data if it is likely to be eventually used for training.
-  This can lead to a loss of integrity and/or availability.
+  This kind of attack may lead to a loss of integrity and/or availability.
 * *Loss of confidentiality* ("reveal the wrong thing").
-  An attacker may be able use query results to reveal hidden information, leading to a loss of confidentiality.
+  An attacker may be able use query results to reveal hidden information.
+  Thus, this kind of attack may lead to a loss of confidentiality.
   This kind of attack can be subdivided further, for example:
     * *Extraction*.
       In an extraction attack, the attacker extracts the parameters or